AshwinMittal/AutoSuggest/README.md

 --CSS--
-If you want to change the text & Background colors, you would need changes in css/style.ccs & includes/conect.php
+If you want to change the text & Background colors, you would need to make changes in css/style.ccs & includes/conect.php

 Play around